KevinNovak/Friend-Time/LEGAL.md

 The bot may share non-sensitive data with 3rd party sites or services, including but not limited to:

--   Aggregate/statistical data (ex: total number of server or users).
+-   Aggregate/statistical data (ex: total number of server or users)
--   Discord generated IDs needed to tie 3rd party data to Discord or user-provided data.
+-   Discord generated IDs needed to tie 3rd party data to Discord or user-provided data

 Personally identifiable (other than IDs) or sensitive information will not be shared with 3rd party sites or services.